east-african-techguy/DeploymentGrazor/README.md

 # DeploymentGrazor
-Powershell script used to discover secrets in Azure deployment templates

 ###########################################################################################
 #                                                                                         #
-#    Deployment Grazor - Used to discover secrets in insecure Azure Deployments           #
+#                        Used to discover secrets in insecure Azure Deployments           #
 #                                                                                         #
 ###########################################################################################
 #                                                                                         #